SAP/jenkins-library/documentation/docs/pipelines/abapEnvironment/configuration.md

 # Configuration

-In this section, you can learn how to configure a (GitHub) repository to run an ABAP Environment Pipeline.
+In this section, you can learn how to create a configuration in a (GitHub) repository to run an ABAP Environment Pipeline.

 ## 1. Prerequisites